kallebelins/semantic-kernel-graph-docs/docs/api/visualization-realtime.md

 /// <summary>
 /// Serializes the graph structure to DOT format for GraphViz rendering.
 /// </summary>
+/// <remarks>
+/// The returned string is a complete DOT document.
+Use <see cref="DotSerializationOptions"/>
+/// to control layout and styling.
+/// </remarks>
-public string SerializeToDot(GraphVisualizationData visualizationData, DotSerializationOptions? options = null)
+public string SerializeToDot(GraphVisualizationData visualizationData, DotSerializationOptions? options = null) {
+    // Validate input and apply default options if necessary.
+    // Implementation produces a DOT formatted string representing nodes and edges. throw new NotImplementedException();
+}

 /// <summary>
 /// Serializes the graph structure to JSON format for API consumption.
 /// </summary>
-public string SerializeToJson(GraphVisualizationData visualizationData, JsonSerializationOptions? options = null)
+public string SerializeToJson(GraphVisualizationData visualizationData, JsonSerializationOptions? options = null) {
+    // Use a safe serializer with configured options (indentation, camelCase, depth limits). throw new NotImplementedException();
+}

 /// <summary>
 /// Generates an enhanced Mermaid diagram with advanced styling and features.
 /// </summary>
 public string GenerateEnhancedMermaidDiagram(GraphVisualizationData visualizationData, MermaidGenerationOptions? options = null)
+{
+    // Convert graph structure into a Mermaid DSL string and apply any custom styles. throw new NotImplementedException();
+}

 /// <summary>
 /// Serializes the graph structure to SVG format for web display.
 /// </summary>
-public string SerializeToSvg(GraphVisualizationData visualizationData, SvgSerializationOptions? options = null)
+public string SerializeToSvg(GraphVisualizationData visualizationData, SvgSerializationOptions? options = null) {
+    // Produce an SVG string; consider performance for large graphs. throw new NotImplementedException();
+}
 ```

 **Parameters:**